-Los Alamos County, New Mexico is the healthiest community in the United States, according to U.S. News & World Report's 2020 Healthiest Communities Rankings, which lists counties and county equivalents that score highly on 10 health-related criteria.
+Los Alamos County, New Mexico, is the healthiest community in the United States, according to U.S. News & World Report's 2021 Healthiest Communities Rankings, which ranks counties and county equivalents on 10 health-related criteria.

-For the rankings, U.S. News and the Aetna Foundation evaluated and scored around 3,000 U.S. counties and county equivalents in 10 categories that the National Committee on Vital and Health Statistics considers to be key factors in community health:
+For the rankings, U.S. News and the Aetna Foundation evaluated and scored around 3,000 U.S. counties and county equivalents in 10 categories considered by the National Committee on Vital and Health Statistics to be key factors in community health: